-How to make this paper multiplication fortune teller game at home.
+How to make a paper fortune teller or fun or make into a multiplication game at home.
 Great math game to practice math facts and make it fun.

 I have 3 daughters.
 My oldest moaned and groaned when she hit 3rd grade and had to learn her multiplication tables.
 Now my 2nd daughter is in 3rd grade and oh boy the complaining is back again!
 Here is how you make a multiplication fortune teller game to make math facts fun.